 This is a very versatile sauce and it's good enough to be the main event.
 If you want to mix this with pasta (really good with Fettuccini) consider using a whole pound of tail meat.
 Of course, you could use a whole pound of tail meat no matter what you are putting this on if you want!

-I am not a big fan of freezing leftover crawfish cream sauce, but you can do it if you want.
+I am not a big fan of freezing leftover cream sauces, but you can do it if you want.
 The flavor quality will last for up to 3 months in the freezer if stored in an airtight container.
 A vacuum-sealed bag is good for this.
 Defrost it in the fridge for about 8 to 24 hours, then reheat it in a saucepan over low heat.
-The sauce will likely separate, so stir or whisk vigorously to get everything where it belongs.
+Hopefully, the sauce will not separate, but it's possible with the heavy cream.
+If this happens stir or whisk vigorously to get everything where it belongs.
 Again, the appearance may not be perfect, but the flavor will be there.

 Recipe